Adityasr30/pyspark-notes/README.md

 FROM employees
 WHERE age > 30

-- At this stage Spark just sees:
+- At this stage, Spark just sees:
 	- Read table employees
 	- Select name, age
 	- Apply filter age > 30

 - But it has not validated whether:
-	- employees table exists
+	- The employees table exists
 	- name and age columns are present

 2. Logical plan